Andy2887/Redis-Clone/README.md

 - Full sync: enable replicas to receive and load real RDB files from master
 - Implement `SAVE` command for manual persistence

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 🙏 Acknowledgements

-This project is implemented following the tutorial from Codecrafters "Build Your Own Redis".
+This project is implemented following the tutorial from Codecrafters [Build Your Own Redis](https://app.codecrafters.io/courses/redis/overview).
 Special thanks to the Codecrafters team for their excellent resources and guidance.

 I also use GitHub Copilot as a learning tool while building this project.
+This approach helps me learn by doing, while still benefiting from Copilot’s guidance on structure and best practices.

-To encourage Copilot to guide rather than complete tasks for me, I add the following prompt to the end of my requests.
-This helps me understand the architecture and underlying concepts instead of relying on code generation:
+To use Copilot to guide rather than complete tasks for me, I add the following prompt to the end of my requests:

 ```
 Please explain the overall architecture and key steps involved, including: